 Yet another explanation has roots in nautical tradition.
 Thanks to the placement of the “steerboard”—the rudder-like part on the right-hand side of a boat—passengers had to board from the boat’s left side, also called the port.
 Consequently, “most airplane and jetway designers followed the same convention,” according to Andrew Stagg, a commercial pilot.

 The only time you won’t embark or disembark from the left-hand side?
 When you’re flying in small, two-seater planes.
 But for the most part, commercial fliers will always get the left side treatment.
-Just don’t forget to say this one word to your flight attendant when you board.
+Learn about more surprising airplane trivia you’ve always wondered about.